Early results from GLASS-JWST. XI: Stellar masses and mass-to-light ratio of z>7 galaxies: Results and discussion

 Following a common approach at these redshifts, we also compute the SMD ($\rho_*^{M/L}$) by converting UV luminosities through different mass-luminosity relations taken from the literature \citep{kikuchihara20,bhatawdekar19,stefanon21}, as well as by means of the mean \ml~measured in this study in each redshift bin.
 The salmon shaded regions on Fig.~\ref{fig:md} show the range of SMDs spanned by these indirect measurements.

 The ratio between these measurements and $\rho_*$ is shown in the lower panel of Fig.~\ref{fig:md}.
-This ratio can be as high as a factor of 6, in both directions.
+This ratio can be as high as a factor of $\sim$6, in both directions.
 The actual discrepancy depends on the mass and luminosity distributions of the specific data set, that may be different from the one on which the mass-luminosity relations have been estimated.
-However, we note that not even the average \ml~inferred on the same sample of galaxies is able to reproduce the measured SMD.
+However, we note that not even the average \ml~inferred on the same sample of galaxies is always able to reproduce the measured SMD, depending on the distribution of sources within the redshift bin.

 Fig.~\ref{fig:md} also reports a collection of SMD measurements from the literature.
 These data show that, while a consensus has been reached at $z\lesssim 3$ \citep[e.g.][]{mcleod21}, the global picture is much more uncertain at redshifts above $z\sim 7$, where more than a factor of 10 variance exists among different studies.
 In this first paper, we do not attempt to compare our finding with the literature.
 We defer this comparison to future work once incompleteness and lensing magnification will have been properly characterized (these two effects move the points in opposite directions).
 Nevertheless, we want to draw the attention to the level of uncertainty that can be introduced in the SMD when direct stellar mass measurements are not available.
-We have demonstrated that scatter among the results obtained with various estimates of the \ml~is a dominant source of uncertainty, that will require the full power of {\em JWST} to be contained.
+We have demonstrated that the scatter among the results obtained with various estimates of the \ml~is a dominant source of uncertainty, that will require the full power of {\em JWST} to be contained.